 Everyone else must solve the “bill as” problem.

-As WebPT co-founder and president Heidi Jannenga wrote in this post, in order to “bill as” correctly—and thus “receive reimbursement from your insurance companies, the contractor you hire to cover you must be fully credentialed with the same insurance companies whose beneficiaries you treat.”
+As WebPT co-founder and president Heidi Jannenga wrote about WebPT’s billing software in order to “bill as” correctly—and thus “receive reimbursement from your insurance companies, the contractor you hire to cover you must be fully credentialed with the same insurance companies whose beneficiaries you treat.”
 The best way to ensure your temps and travel PTs are fully credentialed is to hire them through a “qualified agency with vetted insurance credentials,” she said.
 While “this may be a slightly more costly way of doing things compared to simply hiring a friend or associate,” it’s still “your best choice.”

 With non-Medicare insurance companies, rehab therapists may have some wiggle room—depending on the specifics of their payer contracts.
 According to Ko, if there is no specific language in your contract that requires your substitute therapists to be fully credentialed, you may be able to get away with “having another therapist (who is credentialed) present during their service” or “at the very least, make sure to co-sign all the notes.”
 According to Jannenga, though, in order to co-sign a note, the credentialed therapist must provide direct onsite supervision.
 So, in essence, you would bill for the services provided by a non-credentialed sub the same way you would for a PTA.